 Cephalopods: Squid and Octopus

 Calamari (fried squid) is a perfect match for sparkling wine.
 The bubbles cut through the oil, the wine’s acidity brightens the dish.
+This is one of my go-to combinations.

 The Regional Approach